vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 ### Your app specifications

-- Adobe Illustrator templates filled with your two icons (see [Design Guidelines](../design-requirements))
+- Two icons for the Nano and for the Ledger Live Manager in Adobe Illustrator format (see [Design Guidelines](../design-requirements))
 - UI Flow of how your application works
 - Video of your application running on the Ledger device
     -   Verify public address on the Ledger device